PCMDI/input4MIPs_CVs/docs/dataset-overviews/anthropogenic-slcf-co2-emissions.md

 ##### CMIP7

-For the deck simulations in the CMIP7 phase of CMIP7, you will need data from the following source IDs:
+For the deck simulations in the production phase of CMIP7, you will need data from the following source IDs:

 - [CEDS-CMIP-2025-04-18](https://aims2.llnl.gov/search?project=input4MIPs&versionType=all&&activeFacets=%7B%22source_id%22%3A%5B%22CEDS-CMIP-2025-04-18%22%5D%7D)
 - [CEDS-CMIP-2025-04-18-supplemental](https://aims2.llnl.gov/search?project=input4MIPs&versionType=all&&activeFacets=%7B%22source_id%22%3A%5B%22CEDS-CMIP-2025-04-18-supplemental%22%5D%7D).